 Blacking your boat is an essential part of your boat maintenance.
 There are many different types of black.
-We have used Bitumen (Intertuff 16), Epoxy (International Intertuff 362), Rytex, Comastic and Keelblack depending on our customers requirements.
+We have used Bitumen (Intertuff 16), 2 Pac Epoxy (Jotun Jotamastic 87), Rytex, Comastic and Keelblack depending on our customers requirements.

 How long does it take?